Discovery of dusty sub-solar mass young stellar objects in NGC 346 with JWST/NIRCam: Results and Discussion

 Finally, the last class of objects (orange diamonds) is comprised of sources in the top-right quadrant of the 2CD.
 In the F115W--F444W CMD, they appear well above the region occupied by low-mass MS and PMS stars, suggesting that they may be highly-reddened, relatively massive stars. {\em HST} photometry indicates that 80 of these objects also show H$\alpha$ excess.
 Their spatial distribution strikingly traces the main filaments of the region, suggesting that they are associated with ongoing star-formation sites.
 Remarkably, a large fraction of the accreting PMS stars detected by {\em HST} lie in this sector, supporting the hypothesis that these are bona fide YSOs that have not yet significantly migrated from their birthplace.
 We shall refer to them as YSOs with Pa$\alpha$ emission.

 This simplified, yet conservative selection of YSO and PMS candidates represents the deepest census of a star-forming region in a low-metallicity galaxy.
 Our data include redder candidates that are not present in {\em HST} optical catalogues because they are undetectable in those bands, as well as low-mass ($\lesssim$2~\Msun) sources significantly below the completeness limit of {\em Spitzer} surveys.
-Additional photometry at longer wavelengths will provide a better definition of the YSO and PMS classes outlined here.
+Typically YSOs in the early stages of formation can be completely obscured at optical wavelengths and faint in the near-IR, however the unprecedented sensitivity of NIRCam enables the detection of sources with colours that are consistent with embedded low-mass YSOs; although additional mid-IR data is necessary to assess the physical properties of the most embedded YSOs with ages $<$ 0.1 Myr and to identify Class 0 sources \citep[e.g.,][]{Jones2017a}.